gjwgit/solid_health/README.md

 The menu items include:

 + Obs (A feature to record daily or regular observations like blood pressure, physical activity, etc)

++ Activity (A record of activities recording date, start, end, what)

 + Diary (A record of visits to doctors, dentists, pharmacy, vaccinations, etc. Each diary entry records: date, what, details, provider, professional, total, covered, cost)